Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Casa Vallés

 Located near the river and south of the Parte Vieja, Casa Vallés has been serving up pintxos since 1942.
 In fact, the bar takes credit for essentially inventing pintxos.
-The Gilda—a Manzanilla olive, a Cantabrian anchovy, and a guindilla pepper on a skewer—is often considered the first pintxo.
+Many locals argue that the first pintxo was the “Gilda”, a Manzanilla olive, a Cantabrian anchovy, and a guindilla pepper on a skewer!

-This mouth-sized delight was named from the 1946 film starring Rita Hayworth because, as they said at the time, the flavor profile of the pintxo met the same qualities described in the film: green, salty, and a tad spicy.
+Fun fact: This mouth-sized delight was named after the 1946 film “Gilda”, starring Rita Hayworth because, as they said at the time, it´s flavor profile met the same qualities described in the film: green, salty, and a tad spicy.

 A man standing at the counter in Casa Valles.
 In front of him are hanging legs of jamon and pintxos in glass cases.